-Channel Excavation shall include the excavation and placing of material excavated for the improvement of existing water courses, water course channel realignments, and off-set muskeg drainage ditches located parallel to the roadway and not forming the normal contiguous roadway ditch.
-Excavation for a ditch section which is adjoining the roadway embankment shall not be classed as Channel Excavation.
+Channel excavation includes the excavation and placing of material excavated for the following purposes:

-Channel Excavation shall include material excavated for the installation of culverts down to the culvert invert elevation, and will also include sub-excavation for culvert base construction.
-In cut sections, channel excavation shall only be that material excavated for culvert installation subsequent to undercut excavation as shown on the drawings.
-In fill sections, channel excavation shall only be that material excavated below original ground.
+- Improvement of existing watercourses. - Watercourse channel realignments. - Off-set muskeg drainage ditches located parallel to the roadway but not forming the normal contiguous roadway ditch.
+Excavation for ditch sections adjoining the roadway embankment will not be classed as "Channel Excavation". - Trenches excavated for the installation of perforated pipe sub-drains. - Trenches excavated for the installation of culverts down to the culvert invert elevation, including sub-excavation for culvert base construction.
+In cut sections, this is defined as the material excavated for culvert installation subsequent to undercut excavation as shown on the Drawings only.
+In fill sections, this is defined as the material excavated below original ground only.